-- 1. This Whistleblowing policy shall serve as a tool for early detection of issues related to fraud, corruption and harassment. - 2.
-This will enable any concerned individual to report and provide information, anonymously or even testify on matters involving the actions or omissions of the Officers and Employees of the ECC as well as its Chairman and Commissioners.
+1. This Whistleblowing policy shall serve as a tool for early detection of issues

+2. This will enable any concerned individual to report and provide information, anonymously or even testify on matters involving the actions or omissions of the Officers and Employees of the ECC as well as its Chairman and